Reconstructed 12-lead ECG Monitoring

 What is 12RL technology?

-All 12 waveforms on the monitor screen
+Fig 3.
 All 12 waveforms on the monitor screen.

 Leads dV2, dV3, dV4 and dV6 are not directly measured but reconstructed from the information recorded from the other ECG leads.
+These reconstructed leads are identified on the monitor and in printouts by the letter d (for derived) before the lead name to ensure the clinician can identify the reconstructed waveform tracings.

 Accuracy in clinical practice

-It has been shown that observations were identical between 12RL and standard 12-lead ECGs for the following: tachycardia, bundle branch and fascicular blocks, left atrial enlargement and the distinction of ventricular tachycardia from supraventricular tachycardia with aberrant conduction².
+It has been shown that observations were identical between 12RL and standard 12-lead ECGs for the following: tachycardia, bundle branch and fascicular blocks, left atrial enlargement and the distinction of ventricular tachycardia from supraventricular tachycardia with aberrant conduction2 .
 The same study also found 99% agreement for prior anterior MI and 95-99% agreement for diagnosis of acute MI.

 These results compare favorably with expected accuracy of standard 12-lead ECG, which means 12RL is appropriate for detecting cardiac abnormalities in hospitalized patients.